 When laying out curves, the easiest method is to find the center point and swing an arc to mark a consistent radius.
 This works well for traditional "island" platforms where the center of the curve will be in the middle of the platform.
-You can see this process in the construction of the Rio Grande Project Layout.
 But what about inside corners, such as are common on shelf or around-the-room designs?

-Since the center point of the arc will be in the isle, you could try mounting a fixed point on a tripod, or marking all of the track centerlines before cutting out the subroadbed (similar to what can be seen in this step of building a helix.)
+Since the center point of the arc will be in the isle, you could try mounting a fixed point on a tripod or marking all of the track centerlines before cutting out the subroadbed (similar to what can be seen when building a helix).
 But if the benchwork is already in place, the easiest method is to use a curve template.

-You can buy some smaller templates for alligning track, but larger templates for planning are easy to make.
+You can buy some smaller templates for aligning tracks, but larger templates for planning are easy to make.
 You'll get two radii per template, and you can customize them to any size you need.